This is an example of a simple banner

 Is Shifts really free for Microsoft 365 users?

-How can employees without a work email address use Shifts?
+How can employees without a professional email address use Shifts?

 Microsoft 365 F1 and F3 licenses are designed for frontline workers.
-They allow you to create accounts with simplified sign-in, even without a dedicated email address.
+They support simplified sign-in and account creation, even when employees don’t have individual corporate email addresses.

-Is scheduling data stored in Switzerland or Europe?
+Is scheduling data stored in Switzerland or in Europe?

 Can you use Shifts without an internet connection?

-Shifts requires an internet connection to work fully.
-However, the Teams mobile app lets you view some information offline.
-Data syncs automatically when the connection is restored.
+Shifts requires an internet connection for full functionality.
+However, the Teams mobile app can display some information offline, and data will sync once the connection is restored.

-How does Shifts compare to dedicated scheduling solutions like Planday or Deputy?
+How does Shifts compare with dedicated scheduling tools like Planday or Deputy?

 Facebook